desmondwong1215/tp/docs/UserGuide.md

 **A**: **Names can only contain alphanumeric characters and spaces.** Ensure you are not using any special symbols.

 **Q**: How do I know the ID of the course I just created?<br>
-**A**: The **Course ID** is displayed immediately upon successful creation (e.g., `New course created: English; Course Id: C1231`).
+**A**: The `Course ID` is displayed immediately upon successful creation (e.g., `New course created: English; Course Id: C1231`).
 You can also use [`view_courses`](#viewing-all-courses-view_courses) to see a list of all IDs.

-**Q**: Why am I unable to add more than 50 characters for a Course Name or Student name?<br>
+**Q**: Why am I unable to add more than 50 characters for a course name or student name?<br>
 **A**: Limiting names to 50 characters ensures a consistent and readable interface across all devices.
 This design decision keeps the display tidy and prevents layout issues.
-Since Students and Courses are uniquely identified by their ID, using shorter names will not affect accurate identification.
+Since students and courses are uniquely identified by their ID, using shorter names will not affect accurate identification.

 **Q**: I'm transitioning from Excel spreadsheets.
 Can I still manage my tuition center with this?<br>
 **A**: Yes!
 EduBase is designed for exactly this transition.
 Instead of managing multiple spreadsheet tabs, you can use simple commands like `view_course_details C0001` to see all students in a class, or `find_student_by_name Alice` to quickly find parent contact information.